acs48/fyneextensions/README.md

 # fyneextensions
-A collection of reusable layout, widgets, utilities to extend GoLang UI programming with Fyne
+A collection of reusable layout, widgets, utilities to extend GoLang UI programming with Fyne (https://fyne.io/) ang Go